bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 This is where [NGINX](https://nginx.org) (pronounced *engine-X*) enters the story — NGINX is a much more modern web server than Apache, and it has a much more efficient mechanism for handling concurrent connections.
 Rather than having lots of workers waiting on various IO tasks, it runs a single master processes that rapidly cycles its attention between all the requests that are not currently waiting on IO operations.
 This approach reduces the RAM and CPU load on the server dramatically, and, it gives users snappier responses too!

 NGINX is a superb web server, but it's **only** a web server, it can't execute any code, not Python code, not Ruby code, not PHP code, nothing!
-So we need something else to execute the Wordpress PHP code as and when needed.
+So we need something else to execute the WordPress PHP code as and when needed.
 This is where [PHP-FPM](https://www.php.net/manual/en/install.fpm.php) comes in.

 PHP-PFM is the PHP *PHP FastCGI Process Manager*.
 [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) is the *Common Gateway Interface*, and is a completely generic mechanism for web servers to request code execution in any language.
 [FastCGI](https://en.wikipedia.org/wiki/FastCGI) is a more efficient evolution of the original CGI protocol specifically designed for web servers to out-source web request processing to another app.
 PHP-FPM is a FastCGI processor for PHP code.